uhu505/ParticleHierarchyEditorWindow/README.md

 # ParticleHierarchyEditorWindow
-This code is designed to be shared on GitHub and provides a tool for manipulating the Particle Hierarchy in Unity Editor.
-Below is a detailed explanation of what the code does and how it provides benefits:
+This code provides a tool to manipulate the Particle Hierarchy in Unity Editor.
+Below are explanations of what the code does and how it benefits:

 1. The code creates a custom window called "ParticleHierarchyEditorWindow", which is a subclass of EditorWindow.
 This window provides a user interface within the Unity Editor and is used to process selected GameObjects.